leebyron/spec-md/spec/Spec Additions.md

 supply non-normative explanatory text or caveats in a differently formatted style.
 Case insensitive, the `:` is optional.

+Notes automatically have short links generated for them.
+If the contents of the note changes, so will the link URL.
+However if a note moves around, or content around the note changes the existing links will still point to the right place, very useful for consistently evolving specifications!

 ```
 Note: Notes are awesome.
 ```